Benjamin Goode

-Benjamin Goode (23 January 1924 – January 2014) was an Australian cricketer and general practitioner.
+Benjamin Ryall Goode (23 January 1924 – 3 February 2014) was an Australian cricketer and general practitioner.
 He played in three first-class matches for South Australia between 1946 and 1949.

-Ben Goode attended Scotch College, Adelaide, from 1931 to 1941.
+Goode attended Scotch College, Adelaide, from 1931 to 1941.
 In 1941 he was School Captain, dux of the school and captain of cricket, football and tennis.
-He studied Medicine at the University of Adelaide and graduated MBBS in 1949, going to join his father and older brother in practice in Adelaide.
+He studied medicine at the University of Adelaide and graduated MBBS in 1949, going to join his father and older brother in practice in Adelaide.
 He worked as a general practitioner until he retired in 1991.
 He married Jean Phillipps, a physiotherapist at the Adelaide Children's Hospital, in March 1948.
-He died in January 2014, aged 90.
+He died in February 2014, aged 90.

 In his first match for South Australia, in March 1946, Goode batted at number six and top-scored with 72 not out in South Australia's first-innings total of 211 in reply to Victoria's 697.
 However, he played only two more first-class matches, four seasons later.